 The Four Great Group Souls

-Rudolf Steiner, the early 20th century clairvoyant and founder of Anthroposophy, most popularly known for Waldorf Education and biodynamic farming, describes in his cosmogony the evolution of the human being from pure spirit to the material form of the present day.
+Rudolf Steiner, the early 20th century clairvoyant and founder of Anthroposophy, most popularly known for Waldorf Education and biodynamic farming, describes the evolution of the human being from pure spirit to the material form of the present day.
 This ‘materialization’ of spirit unfolds as a accumulation of four different ‘bodies’ coming together.
 The four bodies are: the physical- the oldest and most perfected, the etheric, the astral and lastly the ego.

 The ego body being the newest is the most immature.
 Before the ego body joined the other three, man did not have an the individual soul as he does now, but instead a group soul, similar to animals.
 During this pre-ego phase there were four great group souls, and these were –The Lion, the Bull, the Angel and the Eagle.
 The souls belonging to each particular group shared certain qualities.